A7h7m7e7d/RISE-/README.md

-# reducing the responding time detector
+# reducing the responding time